How to Prevent Creative Fatigue In Paid Social Ads

 First-time impression rate, calculated as Reach divided by Impressions, shows the percentage of impressions going to users who haven't seen your ads before.
 This metric often declines before CTR or CPA worsen, making it a useful leading indicator.

-Reduced reach and impressions
+Reduced Reach and Impressions

 The platform's algorithm limits delivery when engagement signals weaken.
 Fewer people see the ad at all, which compounds the problem.